fbpx

 The denial of the harms of colonization is particularly present in post-colonial European societies.
 In Portugal, lusotropicalism, a theory developed by the Brazilian Gilberto Freyre and later adopted by the Estado Novo regime, led the majority of white Portuguese people to believe that racism does not exist in Portuguese society.
 This theory argued that the Portuguese had a unique ability to adapt to life in the tropics through miscegenation and cultural interpenetration.
 The glorifying narrative of Portugal’s presence outside Europe remains deeply rooted, especially in school curricula and the media, and has delayed efforts to confront structural racism.
 Deconstructing this myth is essential to promoting racial equality.

-This event is related to the theme: Lusotropicalism and denial theories.
+This event is related to the themes: Lusotropicalism and denial theories

 Co-director of the documentary “Décolonisons l'écologie”